DNS-Accountants

 The above mentioned steps may not hold good if:

-• an individual is self-employed and incurred a loss for the year
+• an individual is self-employed and incurred a loss for the year.

-• an individual was born before 6 April 1948, and made charitable payments under Gift Aid and because of the level of income, age-related personal allowances are reduced
+• an individual was born before 6 April 1948, and made charitable payments under Gift Aid and because of the level of income, age-related personal allowances are reduced.

 • an individual has an overseas income which is tax abroad

 * In April 2013, the United Kingdom government cancelled all age-related personal allowance.
 During tax year 2015 – 2016 this was restricted to people born before 6 April 1948.
-However, this is same for everyone now due to increases in the basic Personal Allowance.
+However, this is the same for everyone now due to increases in the basic Personal Allowance.

 The amount of income tax paid each year depends upon: